Oscar winners 2018: The list

 "My Nephew Emmett"

-"The Silent Child"
+"The Silent Child" *WINNER

 "Watu Wote/All of Us"